AnyLog-co/documentation/training/Session I (Demo).md

 ```anylog
 node_name = generic
 ```
-Will make the CLI prompt appear as:
+The assignment above makes the CLI prompt appear as:
 ```
 AL generic >
 ```